-Below is a sneak peek of insights from the YCharts Q4 2022 Economic Summary Deck.
+Below is a sneak peek of insights from the YCharts Q1 2023 Economic Summary Deck.
 The deck, published quarterly, arms advisors and investors with key insights from the previous quarter to help you make smarter investment decisions going forward.
-The deck is also easily customizable with your own firm branding to be leveraged in client communications.
+Visuals can also be copied from the deck for your preferred use.

 All but one asset class was positive in Q1 of 2023.
 US Growth outpaced all asset classes with a 14.4% return, followed by World ex-USA’s 8.2% return and the S&P 500’s 7.5% return.
 Commodities was the only laggard, posting a -4.9% return.

 Major Technology companies helped lift the S&P 500 and Russell 1000 Growth.
 For example, Apple (AAPL), Microsoft (MSFT), Amazon (AMZN), NVIDIA (NVDA), and Alphabet (GOOGL) are the top 5 holdings in the S&P 500.
 Specifically, NVDA had a meteoric rise to start the year, gaining 90% in q1.
 Not to mention all of those other companies also had double-digit gains in Q1.

 10-2 Treasury Yield Spread Hits Record Low: Is the Economy in Trouble?

 The 10-2 Treasury Yield Spread, which measures the difference between the yields on 10-year and 2-year Treasury bonds, has been inverted since July 2022.
 An inverted yield curve can create significant challenges for banks and other financial institutions, leading to a credit crunch and decreased consumer spending, which can further weaken the economy.